5 ETFs You Can Invest Through CPF Investment Scheme April 28, 2020

 Investors can also invest in ETFs that track other asset classes such as Bonds and Gold.
 The ABF SG Bond ETF is one such ETF that allows investors to gain access to a basket of high-quality bonds issued primarily by the Singapore government and quasi-Singapore government entities.
 It is the first ETF bond fund in Singapore and invests in the constituents of the iBoxx ABF Singapore Bond Index.
 Investors are entitled to dividends distributed annually.
 The dividend yield is around 1% to 2%.

 On the other hand, the SPDR Gold Shares ETF allows investors to gain exposure to Gold which is often considered as a safe haven.
 The investment objective of the Trust is for the shares to reflect the performance of the price of gold bullion, less the Trust’s expenses.
 This Gold ETF is backed by physical gold and has a total net asset of over USD 50 billion.
 Investors can only invest up to 10% of their investible savings in Gold ETF using their CPFIA.
+From 30 June 2021, dual currency trading has been introduced to the SPDR Gold Shares ETF, where investors can buy the ETF in SGD, in addition to the USD primary currency.

 Inclusion of the Nikko AM SGD Investment Grade Corporate Bond ETF into CPFIS